lordmilko/gemodelsim/README.md

 Works best with Google Chrome on Windows.
 Other browsers or other Operating Systems may produce various graphical glitches, so use at your own risk.

+Note: if you do not wish to save records to a database, no installation beyond installing the Google Earth Browser Plugin is necessary (simply launch index.html)

 ### Known Issues ###

 * When deleting a route, the Journey record is removed however JourneyMapLocations and MapLocations records are not